Honey Veil

 8.7

 If you care about matcha, Honey Veil is a non-negotiable visit.
-Just go on a weekday.
+Just go on a weekday, and don't plan to camp.

 The Breakdown